dbittman/seakernel/documentation/thread_management.md

 THREAD_SCHEDULE indicates that the thread needs to be rescheduled.
 This is used because a lot of the time a thread might do something and needs to be rescheduled, but can't yet.
-For example, during a critical section a thread may recieve a signal, but cannot reschedule to dequeue it from the bitset.
+For example, during a critical section a thread may receive a signal, but cannot reschedule to dequeue it from the bitset.
 Or a thread may set up a block during a critical section, and then return from an interrupt.
 Or any number of reasons.
 The main one is when handling a hardware timer interrupt, the kernel may choose to reschedule a